- What is the benefit to a journalist interested in RSF's Visiting Journalist Fellowship?

 No. The primary goal of the fellowship is to provide the opportunity for sustained interaction among journalists, visiting scholars, and staff at the RSF headquarters in New York.
 Visiting journalists will be expected to be in the office most days during their fellowship (with the exceptions noted above in question 8.)

-RSF will pay visiting journalists an honorarium of $8,000 per month for full-time visits of two to three months.
+RSF will pay visiting journalists an honorarium of $8,000 per month for full-time visits of two to four months.
 Selected fellows are provided with an office at the Foundation, computers and software, library access, and limited research assistance.
 Applicants who come from outside of the greater New York City area will be provided with a partially-subsidized apartment near RSF.

 RSF accepts applications once a year (typically early May).
-Applicants can request visits of two to three months starting as early as September 1 and with an end date no later than June 30.
+Applicants can request visits of two to four months starting as early as September 1 and with an end date no later than June 30.
 Space permitting, RSF will select several journalists per year.